Haris-Mir/personal_python_projects/01_ds_salaries_project/README.md

 #### Exploratory Data Analysis (EDA)

-* How have salaries in the AI, ML, and Data fields changed from 2020 to 2023?
 * What are the most common job titles and employment types in the AI, ML, and Data fields?
 * How does experience level and employment type affect salary in the AI, ML, and Data fields?
+* How have salaries in the AI, ML, and Data fields changed from 2020 to 2023?
 * Are there any significant differences in salary trends between different industries or company sizes?
 * What is the impact of remote work on salary in the AI, ML, and Data fields?

-#### RFS and Heirarchical clustering
+#### Hierarchical clustering and RFECV

 * Can we group similar types of jobs based on their salaries and other features using clustering techniques?
 * What are the most important features in predicting salaries in the AI, ML, and Data fields?